unibas-gravis/scalismo-microsite/docs/mdocs/Tutorials/tutorial02.md

 ##### Related resources

-The following resources from our [online course](https://www.futurelearn.com/courses/statistical-shape-modelling) may provide some helpful context for this tutorial:
+To enhance your understanding of this tutorial, we recommend the following resources from our [online course](shapemodelling.cs.unibas.ch/ssm-course/):

 - Learning a model from example data [(Video)](https://www.futurelearn.com/courses/statistical-shape-modelling/3/steps/250329)
 - Superimposing shapes [(Article)](https://www.futurelearn.com/courses/statistical-shape-modelling/3/steps/250330)